 Many 78ers continue to carry trauma from the Police abuse on the night of the first Parade.
 Since the first Parade, many 78ers have also passed away but through our ongoing involvement in Mardi Gras, we continue to commemorate their contribution to the history of lesbian and gay activism in Australia.

 Our history reminds us that while much has been achieved since 1978, there is still a long way to go.
 It was only in 2016, 38 years after the events of 1978 that a public apology was made by the NSW Parliament and the Sydney Morning Herald.
 And while an apology was also made by a NSW Police Gay & Lesbian Liaison Officer, no apology by the NSW Police Commissioner has ever been received.

 INSPIRING OUR COMMUNITY

-While homophobia, harassment and discrimination may appear to have declined, they have not disappeared.
+While marriage equality has finally been achieved, this victory has come too late for some members of our community.
+And while homophobia, harassment and discrimination may appear to have declined, it has not disappeared.
 Young lesbians and gays continue to be forced out of home and bullied at school, sometimes to the point of suicide.
-Marriage equality has not been achieved and in some Australian States, adoption by same sex couples is still not permitted or is subject to discriminatory provisions.
+In some Australian States, adoption by same sex couples is still not permitted or is subject to discriminatory provisions.

 FIGHTING FOR OUR FUTURE

-As an organisation, we remain committed to increasing public understanding of human rights issues affecting LGBTQI communities and to advocating for protection of these rights.
+As an organisation, we remain committed to increasing public understanding of human rights issues affecting LGBTIQ communities and to advocating for protection of these rights.
+We have a particular focus on raising awareness of the general inappropriateness of aged care services for our ageing community.
 We are also committed to protecting the civil right to peaceful public protest and to standing vigilant against the institutional abuse of power.